Cedric-antwi/shopping-app-project/README.md

 # E-commerce shopping website
-TThis tech store is an e-commerce platform built using React and developed in Visual Studio Code
+This tech store is an e-commerce platform built using React and developed in Visual Studio Code

 # Getting Started with Create React App